 It is possible to manually or automatically wrap the text (Explained in examples).
 It is a better option to wrap the text in the cells that have more text content.

-It auto-sizes the row height and column width when you paste text into Excel
+It auto-sizes the row height and column width when you paste the text into Excel.

 The appearance of wrapped text in Excel cell.